This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 The 48 Laws of Power: in power dynamics literature, a popular book on tactical-level power dynamics.

-The Prince: in power dynamics literature, the first book on realpolitik strategies.
+The Prince: in power dynamics literature, the first and most famous book on realpolitik strategies in the West.

 Trump card: In life strategies and power dynamics, to be confident that if a final escalations were to happen, you would win it.